Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 # Manage an attribute set

-An attribute set consists of multiple attributes to classify certain products according to demand or production contexts.
+An attribute set consists of multiple attributes to classify entities, such as the different types of products, according to demand or production contexts.
+For example, if you are selling clothes, you may need to define an attribute set for shirts and another one for trousers.
+The attributes contained in each attribute set will differ, as the shirts will include the attribute *Collar size*, whereas the trousers will have the attribute *Waist size*.
+The same is valid for other entities, such as dispatch notes or packaging types.
+You can define different types on these entities depending on your specific needs.

-Several plugins may bring their own attribute sets as a starting point for the tenant's configuration, such as the *PIM* module.
+Several plugins may bring their own attribute sets as a starting point for the tenant's configuration, such as *PIM basic set* in the *PIM* module or the *Packaging type basic set* in the *Fulfillment* module.

+[comment]: <> (Simon: Bitte prüfen und bestätigen)

 You can create attribute sets, edit existing attribute sets and deactivate attribute sets that are not in use.
 You can add attributes to or remove attributes from an attribute set and change the required attributes within an attribute set.